xapundel/think2020/Preparation.md

     systemctl status horizon
     ```

-1. Prepare the new default configuration file for Horizon agent by invoking Makefile script:
+1. Go to lab working directory (`think2020-master` or as yu called it) and prepare the new default configuration file for Horizon agent by invoking Makefile script:

     ```bash
+    cd <lab_workdir>
     make update-horizon-cfg
     ```